 Hyperextension Injury of the Elbow

 People involved in tennis, football, weight-lifting and contact sports are at a higher risk of hyperextension injury when the elbow is bent beyond its normal range of motion, causing damage to the bones and ligaments and even dislocation.
-Fellowship-trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and individualized non-surgical and surgical management for the condition in Detroit.
+Elbow hyperextension injury specialist, Dr. Kelechi Okoroha provides diagnosis and individualized non-surgical and surgical management for the condition in Detroit.
 Contact Dr. Okoroha’s team for an appointment today!

 What is Hyperextension Injury of the Elbow?